josephnewton861/mini_python_game/README.md

 # Pong

-## This project is my first using python and involves using pythons built in Turtle module.
+## This project is my first using Python and involves using pythons built in Turtle module.

 ### Fell free to observe the source code and to clone the repository and to access the game run the command python mini-python-game/pong1.py in the terminal after cloning.